 Numeric axes are allowed with graph twoway (see [G-2] graph twoway) and graph matrix (see [G-2] graph matrix) and are allowed for one of the axes of graph bar (see [G-2] graph bar), graph dot (see [G-2] graph dot), and graph box (see [G-2] graph box).
 They are also allowed on the contour key of a legend on a contour plot.
-How the numeric axes look is affected by the axis_options.
+The default appearance of the axes is determined by the scheme but can be modified using axis_options.